 About the specialisation

-At our institute, we regularly collaborate with international organisations on projects related to the governance of innovation.
-A few examples:
+At our institute, we regularly collaborate with international organisations on projects related to social protection, poverty and inequality.
+A few recent examples:

 Testimonials from alumni